 Feeling so called, we started praying very fervently, this was such a big cost and a scary one to boot.
 How could we possibly think we could do this?
 When speaking to Daniel and Joslynn regarding the children, they were both so excited.
 Daniel yelled out “I will make a lemonade stand!
 We can raise the money” and our hearts just melted.
 Just today, our little Joslynn found a penny in a parking lot and excitedly exclaimed “this is going to help bring our babies home!”
 Its such a big leap of faith, but as a family it’s a faith walk, we feel God is calling us on.
 We are trusting in Him to provide and doing all we can to be open vessels for that providing.

 In heartbreaking news, Silas passed away before his family was able to travel and meet him.
-They are continuing with the adoption to bring Patricia home, and plan to add another child to their adoption, in honor of Silas’s memory.
+They are continuing with the adoption to bring Patricia home, and have added Edward to their adoption, in honor of Silas’s memory.

 Edward and Patricia have each received a $2000 grant!